CamHolman/pupilometry/README.md

     conda env create -f .env/pupil27.yml

 This will create the proper environment in the folder you have specified previously with conda.
+Activate the environment with:

+    conda activate pupil27

 Using the interpreter in this environmen, the use of jupyter notebooks is available and all code will run smoothly.
+To verify the environment was installed correctly you can use:

+    conda env list

+or

+    conda info --envs

 Futher tuturial information coming.